openstack-infra/system-config/doc/source/gerrit.rst

 These are both handled automatically by :ref:`jeepyb`.

-Note that the user running gerrit will need to accept the github host keys. e.g.::
+Note that the user running Gerrit will need to accept the GitHub host keys. e.g.::

   sudo su - gerrit2